Clean Energy & Sustainability

-Clean energy is one of the fastest growing sectors globally, according to Clean Edge, and Massachusetts is in the forefront of this trend.
+Clean energy is one of the fastest-growing sectors globally, according to Clean Edge, and Massachusetts is at the forefront of this trend.
 Markets and career opportunities are also growing rapidly in energy efficiency, smart grid, carbon trading, and related financial and professional services.
-In business, managers in every sector and every function, from operations and marketing to accounting and finance need to become knowledgeable about sustainability management and reporting.
+In business, managers in every sector and function, from operations and marketing to accounting and finance, need to become knowledgeable about sustainability management and reporting.
 Similarly, this topic is increasingly important for people working in government, education, and nonprofit organizations.

 With this growth comes new expectations for workforce education and training, and UMass Boston is paving the way.
 A joint venture of UMass Boston's College of Management (CM) and the School for the Environment (SFE), these programs also feature collaborative engagement with area businesses, nonprofit and social enterprise organizations, and other groups committed to building a more sustainable world.

-Did you know that course credit from a certificate will count toward an MBA or MS degree should you choose to continue on?
-Graduate business certificates do not require the GMAT and if the student’s GPA is higher than 3.3 they are eligible to waive the GMAT requirement upon entering the MBA and MS programs.
+Did you know that course credit from a certificate will count toward an MBA or MS degree should you choose to continue?
+Graduate business certificates do not require the GMAT, and if the student's GPA is higher than 3.3, they are eligible to waive the GMAT requirement upon entering the MBA and MS programs.

-Applications are now being accepted for fall 2020, with an application deadline of July 1.
+Applications are due by July 1 to start in the fall and November 15 to begin in the spring.
 For more details, please feel free to contact us directly by emailing email@example.com.

 MBAMGT 671L Introduction to Environmental Management